-- If you wish to rent an additional trap, you must come to the facility Monday through Friday between 10 a.m. and 4:30 p.m.
+- If you wish to rent an additional trap, you must come to the facility Monday through Friday between 8 a.m. to 5 p.m.

 The intent of trapping is to safely contain an animal so that it can be safely transported somewhere else.
 It should be used as a last resort and not in any way to make the animal suffer.
 Trapped animals that are not cared for is considered animal cruelty and a crime.
-It is your responsibility to ensure that the animal is trapped and maintained in a humane manner until it can be picked up by Animal Services.
-Please expect delays in Animal Services’ response times due to the high volume of emergency calls that take priority over trapped animals on private property.
+It is your responsibility to ensure that the animal is trapped and maintained in a humane manner until you can drop off at Animal Care Services.

 In April 2014, a question arose about the legality of residents transporting opossums, considered nuisance fur-bearing mammals, to Animal Care Services for relocation, and whether the practice complied with Texas Parks and Wildlife (TP&W) guidelines.
 The City received authorization to continue the current City practice from TP&W.